- A Visual Guide to Heart Disease

 - What are hyperhomycysteinemia and homocystinuria, and how are the inherited (genetic)?

 - How many people have elevated homocysteine levels, and who gets the condition?

 - Does a lowering homocysteine level prevent heart attacks and strokes?

 - Who should get tested for elevated homocysteine levels, and how is it treated?

 How can homocysteine levels be lowered?

-The consumption of folic acid supplements or cereals that are fortified with folic acid, and to a lesser extent vitamins B6 and B12, can lower blood homocysteine levels.
+Eating cereals that are fortified with folic acid, and to a lesser extent vitamins B6 and B12, can lower blood homocysteine levels.
 These supplements may even be beneficial in people with mild genetic hyperhomocysteinemia to lower their homocysteine levels.
 However, it is noteworthy that so far there is no compelling data to support the treatment of hyperhomocysteinemia for prevention of heart disease or treatment of known heart disease or blood clots.
-Homocysteine levels are not routinely measured in indivduals with heart disease (atherosclerosis) or other diseases.
+Homocysteine levels are not routinely measured in people with heart disease (atherosclerosis) or other diseases.

 Who should get tested for elevated homocysteine levels, and how is it treated?